The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: From Endmarker 1ppda's to No-Endmarker 1ppda's

 \subsection{Proof of Proposition \ref{deleting-endmarker}}

-Let us combine all transformations constructed in Sections \ref{sec:remove-left}--\ref{sec:remove-endmarker} together with Section \ref{sec:modifications} to form the complete proof of Proposition \ref{deleting-endmarker}.
-The proposition is actually an immediate consequence of a more technical lemma (Lemma \ref{final-technical-lemma}).
-We thus intend to verify the lemma in this subsection.
+Let us combine all transformations constructed in Sections \ref{sec:remove-left}--\ref{sec:remove-endmarker} together with the help of Section \ref{sec:modifications} to form the complete proof of Proposition \ref{deleting-endmarker}.
+As the final process, in this subsection, we intend to complete the proof of the proposition.